1. Scope and responsibility for data processing

 - InnoVar Data Protection Officer (DPO) Gareth Burns (AFBI) email@example.com

-- Your participation in workshops, field visits, and final conference organised by the Horizon 2020 project InnoVar;
+- Participation in workshops, field visits, and final conference organised by the Horizon 2020 project InnoVar;

-- Your participation in surveys, questionnaires or similar enquiries, organised by the Horizon 2020 project InnoVar;
+- Participation in surveys, questionnaires or similar enquiries, organised by the Horizon 2020 project InnoVar;

-- For you to receive InnoVar’s research communications, such as newsletters, technical articles, event information or other related activities;
+- InnoVar’s research communications, such as newsletters, technical articles, event information or other related activities;

 - Collaboration with Invite (https://www.h2020-invite.eu/) project as part of the Memorandum of Understanding.